- Find best exchange rates & low fees for sending money

 Malawi climate guide

-Get the latest coronavirus (COVID-19) updates for Malawi with current travel advice, statistics and online resources.
+Get the latest coronavirus (Covid-19) updates for Malawi with current travel advice and statistics on new cases per 100,000 and vaccine.

 The climate guide for Malawi shows long term monthly weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
 Find out more about our data sources.